Austin Currie: 1990 Irish presidential election

+As a TD

 Following his defeat in the presidential election, Austin Currie held his Dáil seat in Dublin West at the 1992 and 1997 general elections.
-Following the formation of the so-called Rainbow Coalition between Fine Gael, Labour and Democratic Left, on 20 December 1994 newly appointed Taoiseach John Bruton appointed Currie as a Minister of State with Responsibility for Children's Rights at the Departments of Health, Education and Justice, becoming the first ever minister in an Irish Government with dedicated responsibility for children.
-He held this post until the appointment of a new Irish Government on 26 June 1997 following the 1997 Irish General Election.
+Following the formation of the so-called Rainbow Coalition between Fine Gael, Labour and Democratic Left, on 20 December 1994 newly appointed Taoiseach John Bruton appointed Currie as a Minister of State with responsibility for Children's Rights at the Departments of Health, Education and Justice, becoming the first ever minister in an Irish Government with dedicated responsibility for children.
+He held this post until the appointment of a new Irish Government on 26 June 1997 following the 1997 Irish general election.

 At the 2002 general election Currie contested the new constituency of Dublin Mid-West, and failed to be elected.
 He immediately announced his retirement from electoral politics.
 He continued to speak and campaign for civil rights across the island of Ireland and for causes he believed in, such as justice for the families of the Disappeared during the Troubles.
-Currie and his wife and family were personal friends of the family of one if the disappeared, Columba McVeigh, from Donaghmore Co Tyrone.
+Currie and his wife and family were personal friends of the family of one of the Disappeared, Columba McVeigh, from Donaghmore, County Tyrone.
+His daughter Emer Currie was elected in his former constituency of Dublin West at the 2024 general election.